AxeWP/wp-graphql-gravity-forms/README.md

 ### Coming soon

 - Add support for pagination of lists of entries.
+- Ability to query for lists of draft entries, or both entries and draft entries
 - Add support for updating draft entries with file upload data.
 - Ability to get the total count for a list of entries.
 - Ability to delete an individual Gravity Forms entry.